(inseparable) to die

 Max played down his car accident so that his mother wouldn't get worried.

-I need to buy some more paper for my printer so that I can print out my report for history class.
+I need to buy more paper for my printer so I can print out my report for history class.

 When Max drinks too much, he sometimes pulls his pants down in public.